Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 The following types of mods have Issues
 > *  New creatures/enemies/NPC's/followers   (unless requiem patch available) - Note: for enemies - they are generally added as unleveled, and in requiem this means they are always level 1. for NPC's and Followers - they will be missing the requiem perks and may also be unleveled (ergo level 1)
->*   New weapons and armors unless requiem patch available will vbe extremely underpowered.
+>*   New weapons and armors unless requiem patch available will be extremely underpowered.
 > *  Dead NPC Body Cleaner Remover (caused Immortal Vampires when you attempt to burn them, also causes civil war patrols to scream like banshee's)
 > *  New Quest area mods   (unless requiem patch available) - Note: This is because new area's generally add new creatures/enemies/NPC's and followers
 > *  3Tweaks/BTweaks (Wont be compatible OUT OF THE BOX - It changes so much stuff, that it won't be compatible with anything without 3tweaks dedicated patch - which just doesn't exist for the bulk of the mods in the list - Including Wildlander.esp itself).
 > *  Precision - Cannot be played with Improved camera version we have.
-Overall makes the game easier as the weapons are designed based on vanilla proportions, not wildlander.
+Overall makes the game easier as the weapons are designed based on vanilla proportions, not Wildlander.
 > *  Flat World Map Framework (FWMF) Does not have a compatible patch for ELE or DVLAS (our lighting mods) so reverts lighting in vanilla.
 > *  NPC Overhauls - Wildlander itself is a NPC overhaul, so you cant simply plug in a NPC overhaul and it'll work.
-Instead you need to look into a tool such as Easy NPC or spend hours patching the changes out of wildlander to get it working correctly
+Instead you need to look into a tool such as Easy NPC or spend hours patching the changes out of Wildlander to get it working correctly
+> *  Any mods which add new recipes to the Vanilla Tanning rack will need patching to use the Player crafting workbench instead.

 ---
 ### Introduction to Mod Organizer 2